aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/pdfsaveoptions/encryptionDetails/_index.md

 ### Remarks

-The default value is ``None`` and the output document will not be encrypted.
+The default value is ``null`` and the output document will not be encrypted.
 When this property is set to a valid [PdfEncryptionDetails](../../pdfencryptiondetails/) object, then the output PDF document will be encrypted.